 Learn more →

-AS A FORMER FAT KID / Groundswell Festival Staged Reading
+AS A FORMER FAT KID / festival staged reading

 Selections from As a former fat kid by Stephanie Fung featuring Stephanie Fung, Phoebe Hu and Emily Jung.
-Directed by Keshia Palm.
+Directed by Keshia Palm for the Groundswell Festival.

 No one wants anything to do with Egghead.
 Not even Egghead.
 Food may be an unspoken form of love, but Egghead bears witness to what happens when that dynamic is twisted.
 And fucked up for all parties.